 A technology that synchronizes your monitor’s refresh and graphics card, adapting the monitor’s refresh rate to the GPU.

 Enabled.
-Your monitor and GPU have to be free sync compatible for this option to be available to you.
+Your monitor and GPU must be free sync compatible for this option to be available.
 If you have this option, then I highly recommend you enable it.

 Virtual Super Resolution

 This setting opens resolutions higher than your monitor can ( for example, 2k on a 1080p monitor), then shrinks the resolution down to your monitor size, resulting in a crisper picture.

 It depends on your needs, the games you play, and GPU capabilities.

 This setting uses your graphics card to fit the resolution of whatever you are running on your screen.

 Test it to see what works best for you.

 Color depth/Pixel Format/Custom Colors